-If you’re planning a vacation to Playa del Carmen, odds are you’re looking forward to many a day spent tanning and sipping margaritas on the beach.
-And while you wouldn’t be disappointed— Playa has some seriously luxurious beaches— any visitor would be remiss to not throw their sandals on and explore the rest of what Playa has to offer.
-Our top ten things to do in Playa del Carmen will take you from the beach to the ruins and the jungle and back— all in a manageable day (or half-day!) trip.
+If you’re vacationing in Playa del Carmen, Tulum, Cozumel or Cancun, odds are you’re looking forward to many a day spent tanning and sipping margaritas on the beach.
+And while you wouldn’t be disappointed— Riviera Maya has some seriously luxurious beaches— any visitor would be remiss to not throw their sandals on and explore the rest of what the Mexican Caribbean has to offer.
+Our top ten things to do in in this exotic and highly sought after area will take you from the beach to the ruins and the jungle and back— all in a manageable day (or half-day!) trip.

 9) Visit Akumal Beach